dancodery/sudoku-solver/README.md

 ### Only Choice

-This looks for digits in a cell which occur once in a unit.
+This looks for digits in the probability list of a cell which occur once within a unit.
 So if you have one column and you take a look at the possibility lists of the cells in that column.
-You see that the digit one just occurs in the C row.
+Let's say, you discover that the digit '1' just occurs in the C row.
 So you can solve this cell and take this number as the only possibility.

 The udacity course is based on http://norvig.com/sudoku.html

+Please give me a star if you like this repo ;=)

 Copyright 2017 **© Daniel Gockel**